 With the right care, HIV positive women can give birth to children without passing on HIV.
 There are also options for couples where both partners are HIV positive and where only the male partner has HIV.

 In this section you'll find out:

-There are a number of techniques and fertility treatments that can allow people who are living with HIV to become pregnant or father a child safely.
+There is a number of techniques and fertility treatments that can allow people who are living with HIV to become pregnant or father a child safely.

 If you are a woman living with HIV, and your partner does not have HIV, you can use the simple technique of self-insemination to become pregnant.
 Another option is donor insemination.

 We know now that being on effective HIV treatment means you are very unlikely to pass on HIV.
-If you or your partner are on HIV treatment and meet certain conditions, you may be able to have unprotected sex in order to conceive .
+If you or your partner have been on effective HIV treatment and meet certain conditions, you may be able to have unprotected sex in order to conceive .
 And taking HIV treatment is crucial to preventing HIV being passed on to your baby during pregnancy and birth.

 If the male partner has HIV and isn’t on treatment, or doesn’t meet these conditions, he may be able to father a child using a technique called sperm-washing.

 Talk to your healthcare team about your situation and the possibilities available to you.